8 Questions Your Hairstylist Wants You to Start Asking

 What is the base of your shampoo and conditioners?

 Make sure you’re getting your money’s worth at your appointment by finding out the quality of the products being used.
 “Many shampoos and conditioners are water-based, says Caschetta.
 “Water will dilute any good ingredients that may be in the product, and can also dry out your scalp.”
 Most of Eufora’s shampoos and conditioners, on the other hand, are based in pharmaceutical grade aloe, delivering moisture and healing properties to your hair and scalp.
-(We happen to know of a few high quality products every woman needs at home.)

 How often should I be shampooing?

 Think of hair care the way you think of skin care—there’s no one-routine-fits-all solution.
 In the same way some people need to exfoliate more often than others, so to some should shampoo more than others.
 Your hairstylist can examine the oil, dandruff, and dryness levels of your hair, and recommend a personalized shampooing regimen.
 “Some people with coarse hair can go a few extra days longer than someone with fine hair,” Caschetta says.
 Ask again when the seasons change or if you start a new fitness routing.
-On top of showering less, there are tons of healthy hair tricks worth memorizing.

 How can I protect myself from heat damage?

 Unless you’ve been born with naturally perfect hair (in which case we’re extremely jealous!), chances are you spend a decent amount of time using hot styling tools like blow dryers, curling irons, and flat irons.
 Talk to your hair stylist about your everyday routine, and ask her to recommend protective measures based on your choices.
 If you’re suffering with noticeable heat damage, consider these no-heat hairstyles.